Music Suite is where I talk and listen to one of the biggest passion in my life: Classical Music.

+Be careful!
 This goddess spits venom and eats vengeance for breakfast!
 One of the most vindictive character in opera.
-As Queen of the Night plotting the murder of Sarastro whom her daughter loves and threaten her with curses and calling forth the hell's vengeance.
+As Queen of the Night plotting the murder of Sarastro whom her daughter loves and threatens her with curses and calling forth the hell's vengeance.
 She was like "You better kill your boyfriend or you are no longer my daughter.
 And don't even think to try to defy me or did you not know how terrifying I can be."
 And indeed the music is such a killer for coloraturas for obvious reason: the sky-high notes up to high F. Damrau's pitch control is beyond remarkable in this particular performance, married with such an intense radiating fury.

 Vivaldi: Armatae face anguibus (Juditha triumphans)

 Hell hath no fury like a woman scorned.
 Bartoli looks like she can lop off someone's head in this.
 Vivaldi is known for his merciless melisma (long line of fast notes) as he wrote music for voice as if he was writing for violin.
 Like singer doesn't need to take a breath and can sing for days without air.
 Cecilia has the perfect technique to pull this off with her ability to sing this fast, each note is distinct and yet with controlled pitch.
 Not to mention her fire (Furiae, Furiae, Furiae!).
 Also listen to her Agitata da due venti.
 It's spectacular.

 Mozart: Great mass in C minor, KV 427

 John E. Gardiner

 The Mozart Mass in C minor starts at 42:10.
 When Mozart writes in the minor key, it always becomes a masterpiece.
 One of the most amazing opening ever written.
 Listen to the dramatic high A by the sopranos 43:22 as the timpani enters for a heightened drama.
 Shivers down the spine!